White Oleander: Reception

+The novel received good reviews and had a typical publication run for a debut novel.
+After being named to Oprah's Book Club in 1999, the popularity of the book skyrocketed.
+It became a national best seller.

 Origins

-The short story of the same name appeared in the Fall/Winter 1994 issue of Black Warrior Review.
-The Best American Short Stories for that year included it in their list of distinguished short fiction.
+The short story of the same name appeared in the Fall/Winter 1993 issue of Black Warrior Review.
+The Best American Short Stories for that year included it in their list of other distinguished short fiction of 1993.